multividas/engineering-multividas/posts/facade-design-pattern.md

 # Facade design pattern

-**Facade Design Pattern** provides a simplified, `unified interface` to a complex system or set of subsystems.
+The **Facade** is a structural design pattern provides a simplified, `unified interface` to a complex system or set of subsystems.
 It hides the complexity of the system by exposing only essential methods, making it easier for clients to interact with the system.

 Key features: